SepsiLaszlo/cv/text.md

 # HTML, CSS, JavaScript

 These foundational techonlogies of the web stood the test of time, websites that were created in 90s are still working today!
 I value  these tehcnologies, they give simple building block, that can be combined to display very complex user interfaces.
 I consider myself mainly a back-end engineer but I worked many times as a full-stack developer.
 Solving problems end-to-end can be very fast and efficinent.
 I understand the concepts of DOM, document flow,layouts, spacing and positioning.
 But I 'm not an expert in UI/UX design, if I need to have some stunning pages, I I usually search for a nice nice online and copy it.

+# Infrastucture

+I started learning about infrastructure on a projectt, that was deployed on premise, on virtual machine running Docker containers and NGINX.
+We were running the tests with GitHub actions.
+It was a simple setup, we deployed new versions manually.
+Later on I joined a company which was using Heroku.
+It was a huge step up, in developer ergonomics, automaticcaly created sandboxes speed up the develpoment/testing cycle.
+I also worked at a large scale company who hosted their infrastructure on AWS.
+It was a good experience, I learned a lot about different AWS services like, OpenSearch, ECS, Lambda and DynamoBD.
+I built a lot of features on AWS, which required new infrastucture,  I gained valuable experience in creating infrastrure as a code solutions.